-[77] In my view, the Applicant's submissions somewhat conflate the statutory requirement with the common law duty of fairness.
+- [81] Conversely, the Respondent submits that the common law duty of fairness has no application.
+That duty is triggered when a decision-maker makes a decision affecting rights, privileges or interests.
+It is not triggered when the GIC makes an appointment as there is no vested interest at stake causing the duty to arise (Wells v Newfoundland, [1999] 3 SCR 199 at para 62 ("Wells")).
+Similarly, as the Applicant has no vested interest in the outcome of this proceeding, it is not owed procedural fairness.
+In the result, bias and legitimate expectations are not in issue in this application. - [82] In my view, the Applicant's submissions somewhat conflate the statutory requirement with the common law duty of fairness.
 Here the requirement to consult is a statutory requirement.
-Because the Parliament of Canada Act does not define what comprises "consultation", the principles of statutory interpretation can be applied to determine if, in the context of this matter, the consultation as required by the Act has occurred.
+Because the Lobbying Act does not define what comprises "consultation", the principles of statutory interpretation can be applied to determine if, in the context of this matter, the consultation as required by the Act has occurred.
 This, implicitly, speaks to the required level of consultation.
 Another question is whether the duty of procedural fairness applies to the GIC appointment decision and, if so, the content of any duty of procedural fairness owed to the Applicant in these circumstances.

-[78] The Supreme Court of Canada has held that the preferred approach to statutory interpretation is that the words of an Act are to be read in their entire context and in their grammatical and ordinary sense harmoniously with the scheme of the Act, the object of the Act, and the intention of Parliament (Rizzo & Rizzo Shoes Ltd (Re), [1998] 1 SCR 27 at p 41 quoting Elmer Driedger, Construction of Statutes, 2nd ed (Toronto: Butterworths, 1983).

-[79] For the reasons below, in applying that analysis, I am unable to conclude that s 81(1) requires a level of consultation such that the steps taken in appointing the Ethics Commissioner were insufficient to meet that statutory requirement.

-[80] First, as to the intention of Parliament, the Applicant submits that Parliament expressed its intention as to consultation in the House of Commons Standing Committee on Procedure and House Affairs, Report 27 - Code of Conduct (10 April 2003), attached as Exhibit C of the Conacher Affidavit, in which the Committee reported on Bill C-34, the precursor to Bill C-4, which created the predecessors to the Conflict of Interest and Ethics Commissioner.
-However, in my view, that report provides little to illustrate an intention of Parliament as to the scope of consultation.
-Rather, it discussed how the Ethics Commissioner should be appointed, his or her tenure and various other matters.
+- [83] The Supreme Court of Canada has held that the preferred approach to statutory interpretation is that the words of an Act are to be read in their entire context and in their grammatical and ordinary sense harmoniously with the scheme of the Act, the object of the Act, and the intention of Parliament (Rizzo & Rizzo Shoes Ltd (Re), [1998] 1 SCR 27 at p 41 quoting Elmer Driedger, Construction of Statutes, 2nd ed (Toronto: Butterworths, 1983). - [84] For the reasons below, in applying that analysis, I am unable to conclude that s 4.1(1) required a level of consultation such that the steps taken in this matter were insufficient to meet that statutory requirement. - [85] First, as to the intention of Parliament, the Applicant submits that Parliament expressed its intention as to consultation in the House of Commons Standing Committee on Procedure and House Affairs, Report 27 Code of Conduct (10 April 2003), in which the Committee reported on Bill C-34, the precursor to Bill C-4, which created the predecessors to the Conflict of Interest and Ethics Commissioner.
+I would first note that this report appears to concern the appointment of the predecessors to the Ethics Commissioner, not the Commissioner of Lobbying.
+Further, a copy of that report is not found in the record before me in this matter.
+That said, a copy was attached as Exhibit C of the affidavit of Mr. Conacher filed in T-78-18.
+In that matter, I found that the report provided little to illustrate an intention of Parliament as to the scope of consultation.
+Rather, it discussed how the Ethics Commissioner should be appointed, his or her tenure, and various other matters.
 It also stated that the majority of the Committee agreed that the proposed manner of appointment in the draft bill then under discussion did not allow Members a meaningful role, which was followed by the statement that: